MayurKasidariya/IdentityServerDemo/README.md

                 options.SaveTokens = true;
             });
     ```
-    after adding this add authentication to application and add [Authorize] role on `weather` method of `HomeController.cs`.
+    after adding this add authentication to the application and add [Authorize] role on the `weather` method of `HomeController.cs`.
-6. Build `IdsWebApp` and right click on solution select multiple project in startup project, and run the project now all 3 projects are run open https://localhost:44324/Home/Weather here you will redirect to Login page of identity server now login with user that you have imported added in hard-code or you can user as per this code
+6. Build `IdsWebApp` and right-click on solution select multiple projects in startup project, and run the project now all 3 projects are run open https://localhost:44324/Home/Weather here you will redirect to the Login page of identity server now login with a user that you have imported added in hard-code or you can use as per this code
     UserName: Potenza
     Password: Potenza@123

-    after login you will redirect to listing page with data which is get from api.
+    after login, you will redirect to the listing page with data that is got from API.

 # How to setup project in your local

-### if you want run project without any default data changes
+### if you want to run the project without any default data changes

-- Before run the project, please look the Connection string in `appsettings.json` of IdsConfig Project and change the Server Name, Datatabse Name, User and Password as per you have
+- Before running the project, please look at the Connection string in `appsettings.json` of IdsConfig Project and change the Server Name, Database Name, User and Password as you have
-- Now right click on Solution -> select properties -> In Common Properties - Startup Project -> select Multiple Startup Projects -> and set options start of all projects listed
+- Now right-click on Solution -> select properties -> In Common Properties - Startup Project -> select Multiple Startup Projects -> and set options start of all projects listed

 ### if you want to do changes in data
-Before run the project
+Before running the project
-- please look the Connection string in `appsettings.json` of IdsConfig Project and change the Server Name, Datatabse Name, User and Password as per you have
+- please look at the Connection string in `appsettings.json` of IdsConfig Project and change the Server Name, Database Name, User and Password as you have
-- Now you have to check default client data that you can find in `Config.cs` file of IdsConfig Project
+- Now you have to check default client data that you can find in the `Config.cs` file of IdsConfig Project
-- Same for the users that you can find in `Startup.cs` file of IdsConfig Project
+- Same for the users that you can find in the `Startup.cs` file of IdsConfig Project
 - you can change both as per your choice
-    - Note: there was condition if you change the Client data you need to change the `appsettings.json` file of IdsWebApp Project, In this file you can see the client datat are exists those are user for API call and User Authorization, so if you change default client data you need to change same in [appsettings.json]
+    - Note: there was a condition if you change the Client data you need to change the `appsettings.json` file of IdsWebApp Project, In this file, you can see the client data exist those are used for API call and User Authorization, so if you change default client data you need to change same in [appsettings.json]
 - Default Data which will Seed in Your database from `Config.cs` file of IdsConfig Project
     -  ```csharp
         public class Config